BTNSG/plugin-easyMeasure/Readme.markdown

 ## Overview

 Hi there!
 Welcome to the documentation for [Easy Measure](http://store.coronalabs.com/plugin/easyMeasure).
 Easy Measure is a plugin for the [Corona](https://coronalabs.com/products/corona-sdk/) Simulator.

-Having to repeatedly reload our Corona project to see if we'd coded our UI positions, sizes and angles correctly was a bit of a pain.
-So we made this plugin as a helper to measure and call out these values in Corona simulator using the mouse cursor.
+Needing to repeatedly reload our Corona project to see if we'd coded our UI positions, sizes and angles correctly was a bit of a pain.
+So we made this plugin as a helper to measure and call out these values in Corona simulator via the mouse cursor and keyboard.

 ## Syntax
 ``````lua

 	local easyMeasure = require "plugin.easyMeasure"

 ``````